- Your Council

 A huge thank you to all of the residents and businesses near the Recreation Ground and along Park Street.
 We have really appreciated your patience so far.

 We acknowledge that the change in approach to open cut trenching will increase the disruption to neighbouring residents and business, including temporary road closure, loss of on-street car parking, changes to access and noise and vibration.
-We’ll provide more details about specific disruption here as information becomes available.

 We’ll be putting significant effort into working with those affected to talk through concerns and mitigation efforts.

 We have an open door policy and the contractors will be working hard to maintain a close working relationship with those affected throughout the project.
+Please do get in touch if you would like to discuss this project.

 Want more details?